 To control foreign currency risk, there is an implemented system in the whole Group for planning import supplies, sales in foreign currency as well as procedures for daily monitoring of US dollar exchange rates and control on pending payments.
 The exposures of almost all subsidiaries in Bulgaria to foreign currency risk are insignificant because almost all sales are performed to the local market in Bulgarian Levs (BGN).
 The import of goods is performed mainly in Euro (EUR).
 The loans denominated in a foreign currency have been granted mainly in EUR.

-The assets and liabilities of the Group denominated in BGN and presented by a foreign currency are as follows:
+The Group's assets and liabilities, denominated in Bulgarian leva, presented in the various foreign currencies, are as follows: